tuanhiep/bank/README.md

 ![Alt text](simulation/Capture12.PNG)

-At the bottom, user can see the place to realize his basic operations : Deposit and Withdraw
+At the bottom, user can see the tool to realize his basic operations : Deposit and Withdraw

 ![Alt text](simulation/Capture4.PNG)